aldenhinden/ReWrite/README.md

 # ReWrite
-ReWrite is a project developed in CSE 403: Software Engineering at the University of Washington.

-## Overview
-The goal of this website is to make things like complex scientific research papers more easily understandable for the average person.
-We provide an intuitive UI, giving the user the ability to input a URL to a research paper, for example.
-We then use the ChatGPT API alongside some prompt engineering in order to procure an organized summary of the input paper.
+ReWrite is a website aimed at simplifying and summarizing text contents from a PDF document.
+The tool can be applied on complex scientific research papers, unorthodox formatted documents, or just about any PDF documents to genereate a simplified summary of the inputted file's text.
+On the website, we provide a simplified layout, giving the user the ability to easily navigate while trying the tool.
+The tools utilized are OpenAI's API alongside prompt engineering in roder to effectively and accurately provide a proper summary of the inputted file.

 # Progress:
 Currently, the usecases that are operational are: